 We eat ours while it’s still warm — a German twist on this American favorite.
 Whether you serve it hot or cold, this one’s sure to be a crowd pleaser .
 Even for folks like me, who normally don’t care for potato salad!

 4 tablespoons dill pickle relish

 1/2 teaspoon of garlic

 1/2 teaspoon ground black pepper

 1/2 teaspoon paprika

-Sometimes, I just bake the potatoes until they are soft, then scoop out the middles to make the salad, but its hard to dice them while they’re still steaming, so they end up sort of smashed when I prepare them that way (but still delicious, and never watery as can happen if you don’t drain the boiled potatoes thoroughly enough).
+Sometimes, I just bake the potatoes until they are soft, then scoop out the middles to make the salad.
+But its hard to dice them while they’re still steaming, so they end up sort of smashed when I prepare them that way.
+Still delicious, and never watery as can happen if you don’t drain the boiled potatoes thoroughly enough.

 In a separate pan, boil eggs until hard.
 My mom taught me to set a timer for 15 minutes as soon as I turn the burner on under my eggs.
 When it goes off, they’re boiled to perfection.